gjqm-wjq/Handwritten-Digit-Classification-using-Convolutional-Neural-Networks/README.md

 ## Acknowledgments
 - This project was inspired by the MNIST dataset and aims to showcase the effectiveness of CNNs for handwritten digit classification.

--Special thanks to the TensorFlow and scikit-learn communities for providing valuable resources and documentation.
+- Special thanks to the TensorFlow and scikit-learn communities for providing valuable resources and documentation.